codeKobby/tenzzen-app/docs/DATABASE_ARCHITECTURE.md

    - Indexes on `isPublic` for exploring available courses
    - Compound indexes for filtering by category and tags
-   - Full-text search indexes on course titles and descriptions
+   - Full-text search indexes on course titles for enhanced search performance

 3. **Content Relationships**